avatar-kaleb/kalebmckelvey-site/blog/book-notes-so-good-they-cant-ignore-you-why-skills-trump-passion-in-the-quest-for-work-you-love.md

 Control over what you do and how you do it is one of the most powerful traits you can acquire when creating work you love.

+"You have to get good before you can expect good work"

+"...farming is a complicated and stressful pursuit - but their lives are their own to direct, and they're good at this...the weather is something to battle, not to enjoy.
+And it's not about getting away from the computer screen...instead, autonomy that attracts the Granby groupies: Ryan and Sarah live a meaningful life on their own terms"

+### The Power of Control

+"...control has been found to improve people's lives....more control leads to better grades, better sports performance, better productivity, and more happiness.

+"Giving people more control over what they do and how they do it increases their happiness, engagement, and sense of fulfillment.

+## Chapter 9 - The First Control Trap

+"it's dangerous to pursue more control in your working life before you have career capital to offer in exchange"

+### First Control Trap

+"Control acquired without career capital is not sustainable."